-- The Bank submits its expenditures to its Board of Directors.
-Federal government departments submit theirs to the Treasury Board.
+- We submit our expenditures to our Board of Directors, whereas federal government departments submit theirs to the Treasury Board.

-- Bank employees are regulated by the Bank itself, not by federal public service agencies.
+- Our employees are regulated by the Bank itself, not by federal public service agencies.

-- The Bank's books are audited by external auditors appointed by Cabinet on the recommendation of the Minister of Finance, not by the Auditor General of Canada.
+- Our books are audited by external auditors appointed by Cabinet on the recommendation of the Minister of Finance, not by the Auditor General of Canada.

-Having an independent monetary institution allows for the separation of the power to spend money from the power to create money.
-Separating the central bank from the political process enables it to adopt the medium- and long-term perspectives essential to conducting effective monetary policy.
+As a central bank separate from the political process, we are able to adopt the medium- and long-term perspectives essential to conducting effective monetary policy.

-The Bank is committed to publishing information about how it works.
+We are committed to publishing information about how we work.

-- The Bank of Canada Act requires the Bank to submit its audited financial statements each year, accompanied by a report from the Governor to the Minister of Finance.
+- The Bank of Canada Act requires us to submit our audited financial statements each year, accompanied by a report from the Governor to the Minister of Finance.

-- The Payment Clearing and Settlement Act gives the Bank of Canada responsibility for the oversight of payments and other clearing and settlement systems in Canada, for the purpose of controlling systemic risk.
+- The Payment Clearing and Settlement Act gives us responsibility for the oversight of payments and other clearing and settlement systems in Canada, for the purpose of controlling systemic risk.